museun/what_stream/README.md

 ## usage

 ```
-what_stream 0.2.4
+what_stream 0.3.0

 USAGE:
     what_stream [flags] [query ..]

 FLAGS:
     -h, --help                 show the help message
     -v, --version              show the current version
+    -l, --language <language>  filter to this specific language
     -s, --sort <col,dir?>      sort by <col> in the optional <dir>
     -t, --style <style>        what type of rendering style to use
     -j, --json                 dumps the results as json

 SORTING:
     available columns: